intentkit/IntentKit/README.md

 After running `pod install`, you should be able to `#import <IntentKit/IntentKit.h>` inside your application code and go to town.

 If you're concerned about the increase in your app bundle's size, you can choose to only include a subset of IntentKit's supported applications.
 Subspecs exist for each handler class.
-This isn't yet in the version that's been published to Cocoapods, so if you wish to use this subspec functionality you'll have to point it directly at this git repo.

     # Only includes web browsers
     pod "IntentKit/Browsers", :git => "https://github.com/intentkit/IntentKit.git"